queengooborg/regrind-color-sort/README.md

 The hardware portion is still in the works, so currently, this is a proof-of-concept for the CV side.
 To use the CV side:

 - Position a camera and a light facing down onto a solid, flat surface
-  - Preferably, this should be a uniform color that doesn't match any of your filament scraps
+  - Preferably, the background should be a uniform color that doesn't match any of your filament scraps
 - Press the space bar to identify the background
 - For every color of filament you have...
   - Place a filament scrap on the surface